-21.11 Any grievance of an employee with respect to not being selected for a position under the Job Call procedure shall be initiated at Step Two within twenty (20) working days of the employee receiving notification in writing that he was not selected for the position for which he applied.
+21.11 Any grievance of an employee with respect to not being selected for a position under the Job Call procedure shall be initiated at Step Two within twenty (20) working days of the employee receiving notification in writing that he/she was not selected for the position for which he/she applied.
 If such position is within a Division other than the employee's Division, the grievance shall be directed by the Union to the Head of the Division in which the vacancy occurred.
+Upon filing of any grievance with respect to Article 19 - Job Postings, the Union shall provide the Job Call number and the basis of the grievance.